gitduckhq/vscode-extension/README.md

 **🐛 Bugs fixed**
 We solved several bugs and improved performance.
 E.g. Custom theme being changed, Windows cropped recordings.

-**🛎 Mute notifications (Mac only)**
-Now we are enabling Do not disturb mode automatically once you start recording.
-This will prevent notifications to pop on your screen.

 ## Requirements